 For smoking, it depends on the smoke and the length of the cook.
-If I’m going to be smoking a pork shoulder for 10+ hours then I’ll be filling up the chamber.
-You will really need to work on your temperature control because if you have too much lump and it gets too hot, then it’ll be hard to get the dome temperature (the temperature inside the dome at the top) down because the ceramic is now quite hot.
+If I’m going to be smoking a pork shoulder for 10+ hours, then I’ll be filling up the chamber.
+You will need to work on your temperature control because if you have too much lump and it gets too hot, then it’ll be hard to get the dome temperature (the temperature inside the dome at the top) down because the ceramic is now quite warm.
 Compared to a Weber Grill, or Weber Smokey Mountain, the Big Green Egg uses much, much less charcoal.
-First off you use lump charcoal, and second, when you are done using the Egg, you close up the grill and that seals things pretty well to snuff out the coals.
-By doing this, you can simply add a few pieces of charcoal to the chamber the next time you grill.
+First off you use lump charcoal, and second, when you are done using the Egg, you close up the grill, and that seals things pretty well to snuff out the coals.
+By doing this, you can add a few pieces of charcoal to the chamber the next time you grill.

 Controlling Big Green Egg Temperature

 Now from here, the Big Green Egg should keep a consistent temperature.
 If you need to adjust the temperature slightly (25 to 50 degrees) I usually use different combinations of the daisy wheel sliders.
-If the temperature is getting too high on you then you can close the bottom door.
-It is really just science, the more air you have flowing through the egg, the bigger the fire you’ll get.
+If the temperature is getting too high on you, then you can close the bottom door.
+It is just science, the more air you have flowing through the egg, the bigger the fire you’ll get.

-That’s my system for lighting and controlling the Big Green Egg temperature for the 3 different functions.
+That’s my system for lighting and controlling the Big Green Egg temperature for the three different functions.
 I hope you found this tutorial helpful and if you did, please share it!
 Let me know in the comments if you have a different system.

 Do you own a Weber grill?
 Check out my review of the Smokenator?